 5. A Visual Puzzle

 I developed my eye for art and studio pottery through years of experience.
 Today, Skinner contributes information to internet databases such as the Marks Project devoted to Studio Pottery from 1946-present.
 Shortly, visual recognition programs may start to make it much easier for anyone to identify antique pottery, identify vintage pottery, and identify studio pottery.
 A vast computer library of known pottery examples is being compiled as of this writing – soon all you have to do is input a picture of a new piece, and the program will compare the image data to all known examples.
-Three-dimensional imaging technology may even make it possible to collect and compare data from the base, sides, and interior at the same time.
+Three-dimensional imaging technology makes it possible to collect and compare data from the base, sides, and interior at the same time.

-Until these programs become widespread in the world of the visual arts, you can still use a visual checklist and your own memory to compare a piece to examples you’ve seen before.
+Until these programs become widespread in the world of the visual arts, you can still use a visual checklist and your memory to compare a piece to examples you’ve seen before.
 It’s a fun exercise for your brain!
 If you are interested in collecting or furthering your knowledge of Art and Studio Pottery wonderful examples can be found in Skinner’s 20th Century Design auctions.

 Editor’s Note: This post was originally published in June 2013 and has been completely revamped and updated for accuracy and comprehensiveness.